(Photo credit: Christie Goodwin)

 Born in Winnipeg, Randy Bachman has become a legendary figure in the rock and roll world through his talents as a guitarist, songwriter, performer and producer.
 He has earned over 120 gold and platinum album/singles awards around the world for performing and producing.
-His song writing has garnered him the coveted #1 spot on radio play lists in over 20 countries and he has amassed over 40 million records sold.
+His song writing has garnered him the coveted #1 spot on radio playlists in over 20 countries and he has amassed over 40 million records sold.
 His songs have been recorded by numerous other artists and placed in dozens of television, movie and commercial soundtracks.
-His music has provided a veritable soundtrack of the last thirty years of popular music.

-He first scored Billboard radio chart success with his band The Guess Who in 1965 performing the song, “Shakin' All Over.”
-After this initial success it would be another few years before the glare of the spotlight would be cast upon these young Canadian boys again.
+He first scored Billboard radio chart success with his band The Guess Who in 1965, with the song “Shakin' All Over”.
+After this initial success, it would be another few years before the glare of the spotlight would be cast upon these young Canadian boys again.
 Sticking it out through some misadventures paid off for the band and they worked their way back up to the top of the charts in a spectacular way.
 This time, The Guess Who went on to virtually own the pop charts with an unprecedented run of 5 million-selling singles, all the product of the gold plated Randy Bachman-Burton Cummings song writing team.
 By 1970, The Guess Who had sold more records than the entire Canadian recording industry to that point, even outselling the Beatles that year.
-Their hits included “These Eyes,” “Laughing,” “Undun,” “No Time,” “No Sugar Tonight,” and “American Woman.”
+Their hits included “These Eyes”, “Laughing”, “Undun”, “No Time”, “No Sugar Tonight” and “American Woman.”

 Due to health concerns and a lingering desire to change his lifestyle, Randy left the Guess Who at the height of their success.
 While this move stunned the music world, Randy knew that he could never leave music behind.
-He formed Brave Belt - a country rock outfit in 1970 and experimented with a new musical style and lineup that eventually metamorphosized into Bachman-Turner Overdrive.
+In 1970, he formed country rock outfit Brave Belt, and experimented with a new musical style and lineup that eventually metamorphosized into Bachman-Turner Overdrive.

 In 2005, following the phenomenal success of the much-heralded four-year Guess Who reunion, Randy Bachman and Burton Cummings decided that the time was right to finally go out under their own names.
-Together as Bachman-Cummings, they starred and performed in the top-rated television concert special entitled, First Time Around, which aired throughout North America on CBC and PBS.
-Following its success, a DVD of the program was released, in addition to their platinum-selling album, Songbook (2006) and Jukebox (2007).
+Together as Bachman-Cummings, they starred and performed in the top-rated television concert special First Time Around, which aired throughout North America on CBC and PBS.
+Following its success, a DVD of the program was released, in addition to their platinum-selling album Songbook and Jukebox.
 The critically-acclaimed pair toured extensively throughout North America, including two coast-to-coast Canadian tours that drew in sold-out audiences.

-Known for his unwavering passion to create music, Randy Bachman started to work on a solo album with collaborations with friends Neil Young, Burton Cummings, the late Jeff Healey and Fred Turner.
+Known for his unwavering passion to create music, Randy Bachman started to work on a solo album, featuring collaborations with friends Neil Young, Burton Cummings, the late Jeff Healey and Fred Turner.

-Randy Bachman’s love of guitar music and a desire to support some unsung and legendary guitar greats including his early mentor Lenny Breau, led him to found the jazz guitar record label Guitarchives Music, which rescues and releases otherwise lost archival guitar music.
-As well he founded Ranbach Music, a label which releases archival Guess Who recordings, and other material which never made it to CD.
+Randy Bachman’s love of guitar music and a desire to support some unsung and legendary guitar greats, including his early mentor Lenny Breau, led him to found the jazz guitar record label Guitarchives Music, which rescues and releases otherwise lost archival guitar music.
+He also founded Ranbach Music, a label which releases archival Guess Who recordings and other material which never made it to CD.

-His songs have been recorded by a diverse selection of artists including Lenny Kravitz' (performing “American Woman”) and used for television and movie soundtracks including Seinfeld, The Simpsons, American Beauty, and Austin Powers 2.
-He has been animated on The Simpsons, sat in and performed with The Late Show with David Letterman band.
+His songs have been recorded by a diverse selection of artists, including Lenny Kravitz's performance of “American Woman”, and featured in television and movie soundtracks.
+He has been animated on The Simpsons, and sat in and performed with The Late Show with David Letterman band.

-Noted for his contributions as an iconic Canadian rock musician and for his support of emerging artists as a producer, Randy Bachman has received many awards, including the Order of Canada (2009), which is Canada’s highest civilian honour for lifetime achievement.
+Noted for his contributions as an iconic Canadian rock musician and for his support of emerging artists as a producer, Randy Bachman has received many awards, including the Order of Canada, which is Canada’s highest civilian honour for lifetime achievement.
 He continues to be in much demand as a songwriter, session player and solo artist.
-Though his music industry awards include dozens of coveted acknowledgments of legendary achievements, when asked which award is his most prized, he responds, "The one I haven't got yet."
+Even with an extensive collection of music industry awards, accolades and achievements, when asked which award is his most prized, he responded, "The one I haven't got yet."

-Randy Bachman’s already expansive career continued to diversify.
-In 2005 when he established himself as an engaging radio personality; Randy Bachman’s Vinyl Tap on CBC and Sirius satellite radio is heard by millions worldwide each week.
-In addition to be CBC Radio’s top-rated weekend program, the two-hour show won the silver medal at the International Radio Conference in New York (2009).
+In 2005, Bachman established himself as an engaging radio personality.
+Randy Bachman’s Vinyl Tap on CBC and Sirius satellite radio is heard by millions worldwide each week.
+In addition to being one of CBC Radio’s top-rated weekend program, the two-hour show won the silver medal at the International Radio Conference in New York, in 2009.

 He has played an integral role in the evolution and growth of the Canadian music industry and continues to serve as both an inspiration and impetus for others to succeed.